n8n-io/n8n-docs/docs/integrations/builtin/credentials/eventbrite.md

 ## Using OAuth

-!!! note "Note for n8n Cloud users"
+/// note | Note for n8n Cloud users
 You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your Eventbrite account to n8n.
+///

 1. Log in to your Eventbrite account.
 2. Click on the user icon in the top right.